-Europe as raiders, traders, conquerors, and settlers.
+Study of the Viking Age, c.
+750-1050 CE.
+This course examines the impact of Viking expansion in Europe as raiders, traders, conquerors, and settlers.
 Using written as well as archaeological sources, attention is paid not only to the chronology of events but also to the consideration of Norse values and beliefs, cultural practices and societal structures.

 History 213.
-From Odin to Christ: Conversion and Christianity in the Medieval North.
+Conversion and Christianity in the Medieval North.

-This course examines the conversion of medieval Northern Europe from Norse paganism to Christianity (c.
+Examination of the conversion of medieval Northern Europe from Norse paganism to Christianity (c.
 800 - 1300 CE) as understood in three periods: Pre-Christian, Conversion, and Christian.
-Consideration of multiple aspects pertaining to shifts in worldviews, values, and religious beliefs such as mythology, religious rites and practices, magic and witchcraft, law and ethics, custom and tradition.
-Students analyze and interpret assigned primary sources - selections from Old Norse sagas and Eddas, histories, chronicles, saints' lives, etc. - with recourse as well to the archaeological record.
-Due attention is given to the impact of Christianization on society at all levels, for the elite as well as for those they ruled.
+Consideration of multiple aspects pertaining to shifts in worldviews, values, and religious beliefs.
+Students analyze and interpret assigned primary sources.

 3 Credits,